hmziqrs/ruxlog-frontend/admin-dioxus/docs/sonner-plan.md

 ## Phase 7 — Swipe/Drag to Dismiss

 Deliverables:
-- [ ] Pointer/touch events on the individual toast item; track drag distance and velocity.
+- [x] Pointer/touch events on the individual toast item; track drag distance (velocity optional/TBD).
-- [ ] Dismiss if exceeding threshold ~45px (configurable) in an allowed direction based on current position.
+- [x] Dismiss if exceeding threshold ~45px (configurable) in an allowed direction based on current position.
-- [ ] Animate back to original position if threshold not met.
+- [x] Animate back to original position if threshold not met.

 Acceptance:
 - [ ] Dragging a toast along the configured direction dismisses it after threshold, otherwise snaps back.